menu

 Another notable thing is that Yachats is an extremely popular vacation destination.
 A significant portion of the population is seasonal.
 During the vacation season, the city experiences a large influx of people who take up residence in second homes they own in the area.
 As the vacation season ends, the population drops again, leaving behind a substantially quieter and smaller city.

-Yachats is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Yachats doesn't have a public transportation system that people use for their commute.

 Demographics

-Yachats is a somewhat ethnically-diverse city.
 The people who call Yachats home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Yachats residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Yachats include German, English, Irish, Finnish, and Polish.
+Important ancestries of people in Yachats include German, English, Irish, European, and British.

 The most common language spoken in Yachats is English.
 Other important languages spoken here include Spanish and Italian.